Literary Translation Studies

 Total required credit hours: 15

-- Have an undergraduate degree from an accredited college or university, or be a current ASU graduate student or non-degree seeking applicant with demonstrated language proficiency.
-Because this is a certificate program in literary translation, it is to be expected that the majority of students applying for admission may be drawn from a discipline in the humanities or the fine arts (for example, English, History, Theatre, or modern or classical languages taught in the School of International Letters and Cultures).
-However, prospective students from any discipline who would find intensive study of literary translation of use and interest, and who meet the required criteria, may apply.
+- Students should have an undergraduate degree from an accredited college or university or be a current ASU graduate student or nondegree-seeking applicant with demonstrated language proficiency.
+Because this is a certificate program in literary translation, it is to be expected that the majority of students applying for admission may be drawn from a discipline in the humanities or the fine arts (for example, English, history, theatre, or modern or classical languages taught in the School of International Letters and Cultures).
+However, prospective students from any discipline who would find intensive study of literary translation of use and interest may apply if they meet the required criteria.

-- Have a minimum cumulative GPA of 3.00 or higher (scale is 4.0=A) in the last 60 hours of a student¿s first bachelor's degree program.
-Minimum of 3.00 cumulative GPA (scale is 4.0 =A) in the applicable master's degree is required.
+- A minimum cumulative GPA of 3.00 or higher (scale is 4.00=A) in the last 60 credit hours of a student's first bachelor's degree program and a minimum of 3.00 cumulative GPA (scale is 4.00=A) in the applicable master's degree is required.

-- Students who are not in the College of Liberal Arts and Sciences must fulfill the requisite language requirements for admission, but the language requirements can have been fulfilled at the undergraduate level at ASU or another accredited institution.
+- Students who are not in the College of Liberal Arts and Sciences must fulfill the requisite language requirements for admission.
+The language requirements can be fulfilled at the undergraduate level at ASU or another accredited institution.

-- Have knowledge of a language other than English, a minimum of 6 semesters of a second language, or the equivalent (for example, Advanced Placement [AP] in high school).
+- Students should have knowledge of a language other than English, a minimum of six semesters of a second language, or the equivalent (for example, Advanced Placement in high school).

-- Have passed a language proficiency exam achieving advanced level in the target language.
+- Students should have passed a language proficiency exam achieving advanced level in the target language.
 The language proficiency test in reading and writing will be administered by the relevant language program (i.e. French, German, Italian, Spanish, etc.).

-- All students must attain advanced level (equivalent of advanced American Council on the Teaching of Foreign Languages requirements, approximately equivalent to 6 semesters of undergraduate study), in reading and writing as measured by a written exam in the target language (i.e. French, German, Italian, Spanish) as a prerequisite for taking SLC 551 Global Approaches to Translation (3).
+- All students must attain advanced level (equivalent of advanced American Council on the Teaching of Foreign Languages requirements, approximately equivalent to six semesters of undergraduate study) in reading and writing as measured by a written exam in the target language (i.e., French, German, Italian, Spanish) as a prerequisite for taking SLC 551 Global Approaches to Translation (3).
 See ACTFL (http://www.actfl.org/publications/guidelines-and-manuals/actfl-proficiency-guidelines-2012).